Vincent-VD/Procedural-Dungeon-Generation/README.md

 Procedural dungeons are a staple of sungeons crawlers.
 Roaming around in a dungeons whose layout changes every time, making your way to the end.
 Below I will write down my thought process on how I went about and created my own implementation of one of the algorithms.

-I based my implementation on the Reddit post by the TinyKeep dev: https://www.reddit.com/r/gamedev/comments/1dlwc4/procedural_dungeon_generation_algorithm_explained/
+I based my implementation on the Reddit post by the [TinyKeep dev](https://www.reddit.com/r/gamedev/comments/1dlwc4/procedural_dungeon_generation_algorithm_explained/)
 Here he offers a step-by-step explanation of how he generates his dungeons.

 ## Single Room Generation